mmesh/docs/docs/platform/installation/cli-install.md

 4. Append or prepend the folder `C:\Program Files\mmesh` to your `PATH` environment variable.

-5. Test to ensure the version of mmeshctl is the same as downloaded.
+5. Test to ensure the version of mmeshctl is the same as downloaded:

     ```shell
     mmeshctl version show